polkadot-developers/polkadot-docs/tutorials/transfers/index.md

     !!! note
         The above image shows how to perform a cliff vesting transfer, since **locked** and **perBlock** are the same.
 If you want to perform a linear vesting transfer, you should calculate the **perBlock** value based on the total amount of funds and the duration of the vesting period.
 For example, if you want to release 100 DOT over a period of 10 blocks, the **perBlock** value should be 10 DOT.

 4. After submitting the transaction, a pop-up window will appear to confirm the transfer.
-Click on the **Sign and Submit** button to authorize the transaction:
+Click on the **Sign and Submit** button to authorize the transaction

     ![Vested Transfer Confirmation](/images/tutorials/transfers/vested-transfers/vested-transfers-4.webp)